openpmix/prrte/src/docs/show-help-files/help-prted.rst

 [mpir-debugger-detected]

-PRTE has detected that you have attached a debugger to this MPI job, and that debugger is using the legacy "MPIR" method of attachment.
+PRRTE has detected that you have attached a debugger to this MPI job, and that debugger is using the legacy "MPIR" method of attachment.

-Please note that PRTE has deprecated the "MPIR" debugger attachment method in favor of the new "PMIx" debugger attchment mechanisms.
+Please note that PRRTE has deprecated the "MPIR" debugger attachment method in favor of the new "PMIx" debugger attchment mechanisms.

-.. warning:: This means that future versions of PRTE may not support
+.. warning:: This means that future versions of PRRTE may not support
              the "MPIR" debugger attachment method at all.
              Specifically: the debugger you just attached may not work with future versions of PRTE.